raiffeisenbankinternational/AEMM/README.md

 # The RBI Agile Engineering Maturity Model (AEMM)
 Many agile (Scrum) product teams have a good understanding about their problem space.
 - However (our) experience shows, that many of them still need ideas where to start improvements related to engineering practices.
 - (Our) Experience also shows, that even though deficits are often mentioned or expressed by the teams, in many cases there is no reaction by stakeholders like POs or management.
-So it is important to make the deficits transparent and to creater a broader understanding.
+So it is important to make the deficits transparent and to create a broader understanding.

 ## Summary and Background
 For this purpose, the team of Agile Engineering Coaches here at Raiffeisen Bank International (RBI) Head Office has created the Agile Engineering Maturity Review.